-Legal References: G.S.
-115C-45; G.S.
-115C-391(c), (d), (d1), (d2), (d4); G.S.
-115C-47, - 288; 150B-43 et seq.; Title IX of 1972, as amended, G.S.
-115C-47, -288
+Legal Reference: G.S.
+115C-47, -288; 150B-43 et seq.; Title IX of 1972, as amended.

-- VI.
-Procedures for Disciplinary Action - A. Record Keeping - 1.
-All discipline records will be current and maintained with appropriate measures of security and confidentiality.
+VI.
+Procedures for Disciplinary Action

+A. Record Keeping

+- 1. All discipline records will be current and maintained with appropriate measures of security and confidentiality.
 The principal is responsible for meeting all legal requirements pertaining to the maintenance, review, release and expungement of records retained at the school according to state guidelines. - 2.
-To ensure fairness and continuity in the application of sanctions, records of the violation, the sanction for regular discipline and short-term suspensions, and basis for the sanction will be retained in a discipline file for that school year. - 3.
-Each student's record shall include notice of any suspension for a period of more than 10 days or of any expulsion under G.S.
+To ensure fairness and continuity in the application of sanctions, records of the violation, the sanction for regular discipline and short-term suspensions, and basis for the sanction will be retained in a discipline file for that school year.

+- 3. Each student's record shall include notice of any suspension for a period of more than 10 days or of any expulsion under G.S.
 115C-391 and the conduct for which the student was disciplined until the student graduates or after 2 years of good behavior. - 4.
 The superintendent and/or designee shall expunge from the record the notice of suspension after the student graduates.
 Expungement can be requested by the parent, guardian, or student after 2 years of good behavior if it is determined the record is no longer needed to maintain safe and orderly schools and to adequately serve the child.